Yes, Seesaw is GDPR compliant.

-On May 25, 2018, the EU General Data Protection Regulation (GDPR) will go into effect in all EU Member States.
+On May 25, 2018, the EU General Data Protection Regulation (GDPR) went into effect in all EU Member States.
 The GDPR strengthens the rights that individuals have regarding personal data relating to them and creates consistent data protection rules across Europe.

 An essential part of Seesaw’s mission is providing a service that keeps students safe and we are compliant with GDPR.

 The principles of privacy by design and privacy by default outlined in the GDPR have been core to the Seesaw mission, experience and product development process from the beginning.
 We have a number of tools and options in place today to protect the integrity of teachers, students and families’ information globally.

 These tools for control and transparency address many of the goals of the GDPR today and are outlined below, along with some additional updates we are making.